m8200n/test/README.md

 (gdb) break 12
 Breakpoint 2 at 0x400957: file test.cpp, line 12.
 ```
 Now there are two breakpoints in `test.cpp`.
-Now run the program from `gdb` by `r` in the command line
+Now run the program from `gdb` by ttyping `run` in the command line

 ```
 (gdb) run